Keeping You Safe: COVID-19 Surgical and Procedure Guide

 - Adhering to all state and local directives concerning elective surgery

-- Staying up to date: our management partner, Surgical Care Affiliates, always works closely with our physicians and facility leaders to monitor and implement the most recent guidance from the CDC and other agencies
+- Staying up to date: our management partner, Surgical Care Affiliates, always works closely with the physicians and facility leaders to monitor and implement the most recent guidance from the CDC and other agencies

 To take the precautions necessary to protect you, we have added questions related to possible COVID-19 symptoms and exposure to your pre-screening surgical questionnaire.
 Please answer them honestly.
 We ask the same screening questions of all individuals upon arrival at the surgery center, including our staff and physicians, and take temperatures.